Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 2D

-Here, the input is a set of axis-parallel rectangles $R$ intersected by a horizontal line $\lambda$ and a set of points $Q$.
+Let us first solve a restricted version of the \textsc{Discrete-Min-UHR-Hit-Set} problem, where the input is a set of axis-parallel unit-height rectangles $R$ intersected by a single horizontal line $\lambda$ and a set of points $Q$ (see Figure~\ref{discHitHorSeg}).
 The objective is to choose a minimum number of points from $Q$ to hit all the rectangles in $R$.
-This problem can be formulated as the following ILP:
+This problem can be formulated as the following ILP.

-where $\sigma_1(r)$ (resp. $\sigma_2(r)$) is the sum of the variables corresponding to the points above (resp. below) the line $\lambda$ that lie inside the rectangle $r$.
+where $\sigma_1(r)$ (resp. $\sigma_2(r)$) is the sum of the variables corresponding to the points in $Q$ above (resp. below) the line $\lambda$ that lie inside the rectangle $r$.
 We will use $OPT_{\lambda}$ to denote the optimum solution of this ILP.